Chapter 10: ERP Procurement System or Buying Module

 - Once the optimal Supplier Quotation is picked, a Purchase Order is created against it.
 This Purchase Order will act as a binding contract between the Supplier and Spindl and begin the process of purchase.

-Using their new workflow, employees find that it becomes easier to coordinate with the manufacturing department and ensure that they always have enough stock in hand to make sure their production cycles are not broken.
+Using the new workflow, Max and his team find that it becomes easier to coordinate with the manufacturing department and ensure that they always have enough stock in hand to make sure their production cycles are not broken.
+All the purchases are easily tracked and the status of orders is readily maintained.
+Rex and his accounts team can view and analyse the cash outflow from purchases and make related accounting decisions easily.